-The countdown has begun, but is your business ready for new accounting standards that will require all publicly-listed companies to account for the value of their leasing obligations on their balance sheets?
+The countdown has begun, but is your business ready for new lease accounting changes that will require all publicly-listed companies to account for the value of their leasing obligations on their balance sheets?
 If not, time is running out – the new standards come into force on 1 January 2019 – and new property management technology trends, such as the move towards artificial intelligence, may be your best hope of complying.

 The regulation, contained in the IFRS 16 regulation (or in Topic 842 in the US), means any business that leases real estate, as well as plant and machinery, will need to identify every single lease they’ve signed, check whether it is within the scope of the new rules (some short-term leases are excluded), and assess its value so that the obligation can be included in its balance sheet.

 Vast numbers of businesses will have to respond to this reform.
 And while industries such as retail, leisure and travel, which hold large numbers of property leases on disparate sites, will be particularly affected, no company can afford to rest easily.
 One in two publicly-listed companies around the world will be affected by the new standards according to the International Accounting Standards Board and the US’s Financial Accounting Standards Board, which are together driving the changes.